Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 ::: tip
-Please refer to the [Deploy Upgradable Contracts](../../Deployments/upgradeableContracts.md) section for detailed instructions on the deployment process of the previously mentioned contracts and how to interact with them.
+Please navigate to the [Deploy Upgradable Contracts](../../Deployments/upgradeableContracts.md) section for detailed instructions on the deployment process of the previously mentioned contracts and how to interact with them.
 :::

 <style>